moxspec/moxspec/CONTRIBUTE.md

 - Develop code
   - Please conduct unit test in order to make sure your changes work as designed
 - Add and commit your changes and push your code to remote branch
-- Create a Pull Request to master repository
+- Create a Pull Request to main repository